Bromborough: Economy

 East of the A41 road, towards the River Mersey, is industrial development and includes Bromborough Pool, an early industrial "model village" developed from 1853–58 by Price's Candles.
-Part of the industry is connected to the former Bromborough Dock and includes a ammonium nitrate warehouse and the main landfill site for the Wirral, now a walkway with views of the river.
+Part of the industry is connected to the former Bromborough Dock and includes an ammonium nitrate warehouse and the main landfill site for the Wirral, now a walkway with views of the river.
 Cereal Partners employs 340 people and produces Cheerios and Corn Flakes, among other breakfast cereals, in a factory formerly owned by Viota.
 Rank Hovis McDougall briefly owned the business in the 1990s.
 Another major business is Sun Valley Snacks Ltd, which processes peanuts.

 The Croft Retail & Leisure Park, which opened in March 1990, is located off the A41.

 Transport

 Road

 The main road through the area is the A41 New Chester Road.
 The B5137 Spital Road joins the A41 at Bromborough.
 Junctions 4 and 5 of the M53 motorway are equidistant from Bromborough, each about 3 km away; Junction 4 is to the west and Junction 5 is to the south.